 (1) Collocation or use of concealed facilities.
-A small or non-exempt micro wireless facility and any antennas in the public right-of-way shall, to the extent possible, be collocated on an existing power, light or other utility pole.
-When collocation of an antenna or small wireless facility or non-exempt micro wireless facility is not possible, a freestanding new concealed facility is preferred.
-The applicant shall submit a permit application to the Village Engineer for approval prior to any installation.
-The Village prefers that small wireless facilities and non-exempt micro wireless facilities located in the public right-of-way, whether collocated or freestanding, be technically capable of servicing a minimum of four (4) wireless service providers with like technical facilities through the use of neutral host antenna.
+A small or non-exempt micro wireless facility and any antennas in the public right-of-way shall, to the extent possible, be collocated on an existing power, light or other utility pole as illustrated in the examples in subsection (d)5.vi. below.
+When collocation of an antenna or small wireless facility or non-exempt micro wireless facility is not possible, a freestanding new concealed facility is preferred, as illustrated in the examples in subsection (d)5.vi. below.
+The applicant shall submit a permit application to the Village Engineer for approval prior to any installation which shall be processed in accordance with this Section and F.S.
+Section 337.401(7).
+The Village prefers that small wireless facilities and non-exempt micro wireless facilities located in the public right-of-way, whether collocated or

-(2) When collocation occurs upon Village utility poles within the Village's rights-of-way, in addition to the permit, the Village shall require the communications service provider and/or owner, if different parties, to execute a lease agreement and collect an annual rent of one hundred and fifty dollars (\$150) per Village utility pole as provided for hereinbelow.

-(3) Height, setbacks and related location requirements.
+- freestanding, be technically capable of servicing a minimum of four (4) wireless service providers with like technical facilities through the use of neutral host antenna. - (2) When collocation occurs upon Village utility poles within the Village's rights-of-way, in addition to the permit, the Village shall require the communications service provider and/or owner, if different parties, to execute a lease agreement and remit an annual rent of one hundred and fifty dollars (\$150) per Village utility pole as provided for herein below. - (3) Height, setbacks and related location requirements.

-i.
+- i.
 The height limitation of a small wireless or non-exempt micro wireless facility is ten (10) feet above the utility pole or structure upon which the small wireless or non-exempt micro wireless facility is to be collocated.
 Unless waived by the Village, the height for a new utility pole is limited to the tallest existing utility pole as of July 1, 2017, located in the same right-of-way, other than a utility pole for which a waiver has previously been granted, measured from grade in place within five hundred (500) feet of the proposed location of the small wireless facility.
-If there is no utility pole within five hundred (500) feet, the Village shall limit the height of the new utility pole to fifty (50) feet.
+If there is no utility pole within five hundred (500) feet, the Village shall limit the height of the new utility pole to fifty (50) feet. - ii.

-- ii.
 Except as otherwise provided herein, small wireless or non-exempt micro wireless facilities in the public rights-of-way shall conform to the standards and requirements set forth in the State of Florida Department of Transportation Manual of Uniform Minimum Standards for Design, Construction and Maintenance for Streets and Highways. - iii.
 No antenna attached to a freestanding pole in the public rights-of-way with a ground mounted equipment, other than as a collocation with an existing power, light or other utility pole, or unless installed as a concealed facility, shall be permitted within fifty (50) feet of any principal residential structure. - iv.
-An external box or cabinet housing the equipment connected to an antenna attached to a freestanding pole in the public rights-of-way shall be vaulted underground or wrapped with a design that screens it from view consistent with the requirements of this subdivision, or complies with the Village Public Art Program as set forth in Chapter 54. - v.
+An external box or cabinet housing the equipment connected to an antenna attached to a freestanding pole in the public rights-of-way shall be vaulted underground or, if located aboveground, wrapped with a design that screens it from view consistent with the requirements of this subdivision, or complies with the Village Public Art Program as set forth in Chapter 54. - v.
 When collocation is not available, the Village prefers the following locations for new small wireless facilities or non-exempt micro wireless facilities within a right of way: from most preferred to least preferred: - 1.
-Within existing utility easements on the same side of the street as an existing pole line; - 2.Behind sidewalks on the same side of the street as an existing pole line; - 3.
-Within existing utility easements; - 4.Behind sidewalks;
+Within existing utility easements in the public right-of-way on the same side of the street as an existing pole line;